What Is Burning Mouth Syndrome?

 The list is longer, but these are the reason's being talked about the most in chat rooms and the ones that have come up during my conversations with different experts.

 Overcoming or Managing the Pain

-I've already mentioned a few ways to help with the pain like the prescribed medications and mouth rinses, however here are other way to consider:
+I've already mentioned a few ways to help with the pain like the prescribed medications and mouth rinses, however there are other ways to consider:

-Neuro Emotional Technique or N.E.T.: This is a mind body stress reduction technique that is done by a certified N.E.T. practitioner.
+- Neuro Emotional Technique (N.E.T.): This is a mind-body stress reduction technique that is done by a certified N.E.T. practitioner.
 This can help resolve any conflicts that are buried in your subconscious that may be causing stress that is manifesting itself in the form BMS.

 Good luck in your healing!

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.

 Question: Has your burning mouth syndrome gotten any better?